g0t4/compose-spec/build.md

 ## Introduction

-Compose specification is a platform-neutral way to define multi-container applications.
-A Compose implementation focussing on development use-case to run application on local machine will obviously also support (re)building application from sources.
-The Compose Build specification allows to define the build process within a Compose file in a portable way.
+The Compose specification is a platform-neutral way to define multi-container applications.
+A Compose implementation focusing on development use-cases will obviously support (re)building applications from source.
+The Compose Build specification allows defining the build process within a Compose file in a portable way.

 ## Definitions

-Compose Specification is extended to support an OPTIONAL `build` subsection on services.
-This section define the build requirements for service container image.
-Only a subset of Compose file services MAY define such a Build subsection, others being created based on `Image` attribute.
-When a Build subsection is present for a service, it is *valid* for a Compose file to miss an `Image` attribute for corresponding service, as Compose implementation can build image from source.
+The Compose Specification is extended to support an OPTIONAL `build` subsection on services.
+This section defines the build requirements for a service's container image.
+Only a subset of Compose file services MAY define such a Build subsection, with others being created based on the `Image` attribute.
+When a Build subsection is present for a service, it is *valid* for a Compose file to miss an `Image` attribute for the corresponding service, as the Compose implementation can build the image from source.

 Build can be either specified as a single string defining a context path, or as a detailed build definition.